Rique14/MzansiRecipes/README.md

  ### 3.1.
 Firebase
  The app uses **Firebase** as its backend for:
  - **Authentication**: Securely managing user accounts, including login and registration, with encrypted passwords.
- - **Cloud Firestore**: Storing user-generated data such as saved recipes, user profiles, and community contributions.
+ - **Cloud Firestore**: Storing user-generated data such as saved recipes, user profiles and community contributions.
 ​
  ### 3.2.
 The MealDB API
  For recipe content, the app is connected to **The MealDB**, a comprehensive database of recipes from around the world, accessed via RapidAPI.
 This allows users to discover a vast collection of dishes and cooking instructions.